October 1, 2024

 missing image missing image

-The fourth token is also rare, but it might not have any direct connection with the States of Jersey.
-The obverse is the druid design.
-The reverse has a female (Commerce) seated on a bale of merchandise holding an olive branch in her right hand and a cornucopia in her left.
+The obverse of this token also has the druid design as seen on W1635.
+The reverse has a female seated on a bale of merchandise holding an olive branch in her right hand and a cornucopia in her left.
+The cornucopia represents abundance, wealth, and prosperity while the olive branch is a symbol of peace.
 In the distance, a ship can be seen.
-There are various examples known to have been struck over the McCammon T6 token, which was definitely used in Jersey.
+There are various examples known to have been struck over Jersey Bank tokens.

 Prince of Wales Plumes / Commerce